I made an executive decision.

 As much as I love the traditional green bean casserole, y’all know I have to be different.

 This one has a white cheddar and cayenne base, but I did use cream of chicken soup – you know keeping with tradition and all.
-I also made my own onion strings and added some Cajun seasoning to the batter instead of using store bought crunchy ones (aka canned).
+I did keep the onion strings.
+If you have the time and wanted to make your own instead of using store bought crunchy ones (aka canned), feel free to.
+I’ve done both.

 I just can’t leave well enough alone.
 It’s something I have definitely come to accept.